Feedback

 / $gwan.com (virtual host)

-An Alias lets you assign additional domain names to an existing (root or virtual) Host (folder contents, if any, are ignored):
+In contrast, an Alias lets you assign additional domain names to an existing (root or virtual) Host (the folder contents of an alias, if any, are ignored by G-WAN):

 / gwan / 94.230.210.136_80 / #94.230.210.136 (root host)